Dealing with your horse’s rubs and bedsores!

 - Where does your horse roll and where does he sleep?
 Time for a bedding change?
 Time to add a layer or two?
 If your horse likes to sleep outside, but his bedding is inside, there are some great options for outdoor bedding.
 Cedar shreds and pine pellets are good options in all sorts of weather.

 - Protect the skin.
 If your horse doesn’t have any broken skin, figure out a way to stop the rubs.
-Options include using a super sticky bandage, covering with goopy ointment, using boots or blankets to protect your horse.
+Options include using a super sticky bandage, covering with goopy ointment, using a body glide designed for runners, using boots or blankets to protect your horse.

 The beginnings of a hock sore, just a little bit of broken hairs.